cargosoft-gmbh/cargosoft-api-docs/resources/api_info_description.md

 ### Pagination
 Many endpoints of the CargoSoft API use pagination mechanics.
 The moste of them are retrieve or lookup endpoints.

-The pagination information will send as query parameter up to the API endpoint.
+The pagination information will send as request query parameter up to the API endpoint.
 The pagination contains the following two query parameter:
 1. _page_no_: The current number of the page
 2. _page_size_: The size of the page

+The response contains two additional headers:
+1. _X-Page-Count_: The total number of pages.
+2. _X-Row-Count_: The total number of found objects.

+With this both headers is it possible retrieve next paged results.

 # Use cases